-On Saturday 11th and Sunday 12th November, football fixtures across Essex will pause before kick-off for two minutes of quiet reflection and Remembrance of fallen British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.
+Essex football fixtures on Saturday 10th and Sunday 11th November will pause before kick-off for two minutes of quiet reflection and Remembrance of fallen British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts.

-With deep submission and reverence, we recognise the heroism of its members who were involved for the benefit of others.
-We have, therefore, issued our annual polite request for clubs to observe the silence and commemorate the contribution of the heroes who made the supreme sacrifice.
+With deep submission and reverence, we recognise the heroism of our members who were involved for the benefit of others.
+We have, therefore, issued our annual polite request for grassroots clubs to observe the silence and commemorate the contribution of the heroes who made the supreme sacrifice.

 During World War One, a statement from the Executive Council in the 1914/15 County Handbook stated that they were “gratified to learn that a large number of players and officials from Essex Clubs have volunteered in one capacity or another for service for the Nation” and plans were laid for the suspension of the Senior and Junior Cups for three months.

 Clubs were asked to inform them by 9th December if they wished to enter.
 The Council intimated that, as of 9th September, they wouldn’t interfere with any clubs wishing to arrange matches during “the grave National crisis” were they able and willing to, though a ‘Roll of Honour’ would be instituted for players and officials who enlisted.

 To help the distressed, £40 was donated to the Prince of Wales National Relief Fund, £5 to the Belgian Relief Fund and £5 to the British Red Cross Society.
 In 1919, the Association were in a position to report back on their progress since WW1 began, an era they described as “a cataclysm the like of which the world has never seen.”

 There was practically no football from April 1914 until just after the Armistice, other than that played by Service teams and a munition workers’ league in Colchester.
 There was an intention to “keep the flag flying” with a small deficit balance in their account.